About the Program

 Housed within the European Institute and the Graduate School of Arts and Sciences (GSAS), the Masters program offers unique opportunities for students to deepen their understanding of European history, politics, and society while expanding their research, writing, and presentation skills.

-Adam Tooze, Kathryn and Shelby Cullom Davis Professor of History and the Director of the European Institute, is the MA Program Director, and Tsveta Petrova, Adjunct Assistant Professor of Political Science, is the MA Faculty Advisor.
+Adam Tooze, Kathryn and Shelby Cullom Davis Professor of History and the Director of the European Institute, is the MA Program Director, and Tsveta Petrova, Lecturer in the Discipline of Political Science, is the MA Faculty Advisor.

 The program gives students the opportunity to work with Columbia’s renowned faculty and to design their own interdisciplinary programs of study.
 Students can choose any of Columbia’s courses related to modern European topics in the Arts and Sciences, the School of International and Public Affairs (SIPA), and the Law School.